oddbird/true/README.md

 @include report;
 ```

+**Note:**
+Function unit-tests work across the board,
+but testing mixins can be a bit more complex.
+At this point,
+only Mocha is able to compare/report the results of mixin tests,
+as long as the mixins don't manipulate the selector chain
+(it can't test media-query mixins for example).
+Without using Mocha,
+you can test any mixin,
+but you will have to compare the expected and actual results manually
+in the output code.
+Version control can make that much easier than it sounds.

 ### With node-sass and Mocha (or other JS test runners)

 1. Install `true` via npm (`npm install sass-true`).